Peter Obi: You Are Not The Messiah.

 John responded, “I am the voice of one crying out in the wilderness, ‘Make straight the way of the Lord...”
 As John denied that he was Elijah, the Jewish wait for the coming of their messiah continued.

-Thereafter, Jesus emerged with signs that he might be Elijah or the messiah.
-When John the Baptist, who was in prison, heard of Jesus, he sent two of his disciples to ask Jesus, “Are You the One [Messiah] Who Is to Come, or Should We Look for Another?”
+After that, Jesus emerged with signs that he might be Elijah or the messiah.
+When John the Baptist, who was in prison, heard of Jesus, he sent two disciples to ask Jesus, “Are You the One [Messiah] Who Is to Come, or Should We Look for Another?”

-Jesus, in his usual manner of answering questions with illustrations or pure sarcasm, told the messengers to go and tell John what they saw.
-That the blind see, the lame walk, etc. Jesus didn’t say he was, or he was not, the messiah.
+Jesus, in his usual manner of answering questions with illustrations or pure sarcasm, told the messengers to go and tell John what they saw, the blind see, the lame walk, etc. Jesus didn’t say he was or was not the Messiah.

 As the Jews are waiting for their Messiah, so Nigerians (since the return of democracy in 1999) are waiting for their own messiah.